One of the most frustrating parts of having a cat as a pet is dealing with all the damage they cause.

 You should have multiple scratching posts in your house, especially if your house is large or you have more than one cat.

 You will reduce the likelihood of your cat scratching other rooms’ furniture.
-If you sprinkle catnip or spray honeysuckle on the posts, the cat will be more likely to scratch them.
+If you sprinkle catnip or honeysuckle on the posts, the cat will likely scratch them.Â

-A wand toy can also be placed on a post and played near it, so the cat discovers and scratches it.
+A wand toy can also be placed on a post and played near it so the cat discovers and scratches it.

 To discourage your cat from scratching inappropriately, make a loud noise to distract them, then redirect them to a scratching post.